Melampitta: Vocalisations

-The greater melampitta is reported to be very shy and wary, but also inquisitive and may approach people sitting quietly to investigate.
-It is usually revealed by its calls, and can be very difficult to locate if it is not calling.

 Diet and feeding

 The melampittas are insectivores, although in the case of the greater melampitta, this statement is inference as their diet isn't described.
-All that is known is that it sticks to the ground and understory.
-The lesser melampitta feeds on insects as well as worms, snails, small frogs and even small fruit.
-It forages on the ground, probing through leaves by flipping them with its bill.
+All that is known is that it inhabits the ground and understory.
+The lesser melampitta feeds on insects, including beetles and caterpillars, as well as worms, snails, small frogs and even small fruit.
+It forages on the ground, probing through leaves by probing and flipping them with its bill.

 Breeding

 The breeding behaviour of the melampittas is only known in any detail for the lesser melampitta.
-All that is known of the breeding of the greater melampitta are reports from local people that it creates nests that are baskets of vines suspended in the limestone sinkholes that it roosts in.
+All that is known of the breeding of the greater melampitta are reports from local people that it builds a nest that is a basket of vines suspended in the limestone sinkholes that it roosts in.
 There is also some evidence that it may be territorial.

 The lesser melampitta is known to start nesting in the dry season and continue into the beginning of the wet.
 The nest is a closed dome shape constructed out of live green moss.
+This makes the melampittas the only bird family in the core Corvoidea that have domed nests instead of cup nests, having evolved from cup nesting ancestors, which is itself a reversal of that group's evolution from the assumed dom-nesting passerine ancestors.
 The nest that has been described was found 2 m from the ground on the side of a tree fern, with nesting material woven into the bark and attached to dead fronds of the tree fern to secure it.
+Both parents will approach their nest on foot, only flying up to the nest when directly below it, but on leaving they will fly 10 to 15 m before landing on the ground.
+The species has also been recording chasing grey-streaked honeyeaters away from their nests.
 The female lays a single chalky white and slightly speckled egg, which measures 27.7 to 30.2 × 22.6 to 23.9 mm, and undertakes all the incubation duties.
 The incubation is quite long for a small passerine, lasting around 27 days, during which the male will feed the female.
 Both sexes feed the single chick, which is hatched covered in downy feathers.
 Unlike their relatives in the birds of paradise family, which feed their chicks by regurgitation, the parents feed the chick whole food that has not been swallowed.
 The chick takes up to 35 days to fledge, a long time for passerines.